unitsofmeasurement/uom-demos/web/temperature-converter/README.md

 You will be presented with a simple form for temperature conversion.

-1. Optionally, Select a scale: Celsius or Fahrenheit.
+1. Optionally, Select a scale: Celsius or Kelvin.
 2. Enter a temperature.
 3. Press the `Convert` button to see the results.